WladimirSidorenko/DiscourseSenser/README.rst

 2. path to directory contaning pre-built models and auxiliary data;
 3. path to the output directory.

-See official `CoNLL instructions` for complete specification of the input and output format.
+See the official `CoNLL instructions`_ for complete specification of the input and output format.

 .. _`CoNLL instructions`: https://github.com/attapol/conll16st/blob/master/README.md